-The thumb sucking guard, Tguard Classic, comes in three sizes: small, medium and large.
+The thumb sucking guard, T-guard Classic, comes in three sizes: small, medium and large.
 Small is for ages 3-4, medium for 5-6, and large for 7-10.
-Be sure to order the right size, because as children grow at all different rates the age range does not necessarily correlate to the size.
 The manufacturer does not specify an upper age limit.
-Older children are usually unwilling to wear it as it is obvious what it is used for, and because of embarrassment.
+Older children are usually unwilling to wear it as it is obvious what it is used for.
 Slipping the thumb out of the device is the most commonly reported reason for failure.

 - FDA approved safe materials